From Internet Shenanigans to Strategic Tradecraft

 What This Means Today

-If you were part of the OG internet culture, you weren’t just witnessing the evolution of digital influence—you were actively shaping it.
+If you were part of the “original gangsta” (OG) Internet culture, we weren’t just witnessing the evolution of digital influence.
+We were actively shaping it.
+We designed and built the:

-- The troll tactics, social engineering, and digital disruptions we played with for fun?
+- Troll tactics, social engineering, and digital disruptions we played with for fun.

-- The viral patterns we created before they had a name?
+- Viral patterns we created before they had a name.

-Those became the backbone of modern information warfare.
+Those antics became the backbone of modern information warfare.

 - What started as chaos and curiosity turned into methodical, structured influence operations.